 And while there are too many ways for a website to be hacked.

-According to Wordfence, the two main ways of a WordPress website to be hacked are through a plugin, or through brute force.
+According to Wordfence, the two main ways for a WordPress website to be hacked are through a plugin, or through brute force.

 We’ve mentioned in a previous article that a strong password is a must.
 Yet, when the data is vivid, there is no denial of that claim.